chihacknight/chihacknight.org/_posts/events/2019-05-28-techgirlz-chicago.md

   - events
 links:
 title: "How Techgirlz Inspires Girls to Explore Technology"
 description: "TechGirlz is a nonprofit organization dedicated to reducing the gender gap in technology occupations, by focusing on girls at the crucial middle school age.
-We offer free workshops to get girls interested in different kinds of technology, show them varied career options, and connect them with professionals in technology fields."
+They offer free workshops to get girls interested in different kinds of technology, show them varied career options, and connect them with professionals in technology fields."
 speakers:
  - Joan Matz, TechGirlz Chicago Outreach Manager, Creating IT Futures Sr. Manager, NextUp
 image: /images/events/351-logo-techgirlz@2x.png